crabbedh/RC_Controller/README.md

 remote power off obviously won't work with the Prof Boots PCB as this doesn't have the necessary hardware.

+ultimateSkidi.zip is arduino code for the Tracker Skidi and using my RC_Controller board.
+It gives an example of adding many features to the basic skidi with software.
+It can be used with the V2 or V3 Prof Boots PCB by changing the port designations for servos/motors and setting feature flags to false.

 Dave Crabbe

 ********* V2 Release *******************